asen/smg/docs/smg-config.md

         - example.index.id1
         - example.index.id2
         - ...
+      alerts:                    # Alerts (and notfications) definitions for objects matching the index filter
+        - label: ...             # Individual time series within objects are matched using the "label" property
+          alert-crit-gt: ...     # See below for more details
+          notify-crit: ...
+        - ..
       remote: "*"                # optional - index remote, default is null, use "*" to specify index matching all remotes.
                                  # Individual remote instances can be specified by using their comma-separated ids.
 </pre>